 D.T.
 Kenny refers to the Stanton study, in which hypnotherapy was used on students suffering from the fear of public speaking.
-It was found that the students experienced a significant decrease in the level of the fear.
-However, Kenny emphasises that the participants were not tested in different public speaking situations, but the study was rather based on self-assessment.
+It was found that the students experienced a significant decrease in the level of fear.
+However, Kenny emphasizes that the participants were not tested in different public speaking situations, but the study was rather based on self-assessment.

-Acceptance of stress followed by an encouraging speech for oneself, which Peter Mak mentiones, is a rather effective method.
-He refers to the Court-Jackson study in 2007, according to which the participants who motivated themselves with a little encouraging speech shortly before or during presentation, suffered less fear than those who did not.
+Acceptance of stress followed by an encouraging speech for oneself, which Peter Mak mentions, is a rather effective method.
+He refers to the Court-Jackson study in 2007, according to which the participants who motivated themselves with a little encouraging speech shortly before or during the presentation, suffered less fear than those who did not.

 All of the above shows that there are several options to showcase the performance anxiety, which, according to some of the studies, should also work.
 However, it must be kept in mind that the choice of a method depends, in the first place, on the person in question and on the context in which his fear of public speaking manifests itself.